cockroachdb/docs/v22.2/set-schema.md

 ## Required privileges

-The user must have the `DROP` [privilege](security-reference/authorization.html#managing-privileges) on the table, and the `CREATE` privilege on the schema.
+The user must have the `DROP` [privilege](security-reference/authorization.html#managing-privileges) on the table or function, and the `CREATE` privilege on the schema.

 ## Syntax